Our Care System

 Find out more with our detailed overview of each of the interventions and tools that make up the Care System.

 Millions of adolescents living with violence and armed conflict face significant threats to their safety and wellbeing.
-Many have acute psychological needs - yet they are denied access to potentially life-saving mental healthcare resources.
-This is why War Child has helped develop the EASE intervention.
+Many have acute psychological needs - yet they are denied access to mental healthcare resources.
+This treatment gap is the reason why War Child has helped develop the EASE intervention.
+Read more